Traceable and Common Fixed Costs

 Traceable Fixed Cost

-Traceable fixed cost is the fixed cost which the company is able to allocate to a specific segment, process, product, customer, location, or business unit.
-This fixed cost will occur only if these variables happen.
-If these cost objects disappear, these cost associates will not happen too.
+Traceable fixed cost is the fixed cost that the company is able to allocate to a specific segment, process, product, customer, location, or business unit.
+This fixed cost will depend on these variables.
+If these cost objects disappear, the cost associates will not happen too.
 These are the controllable fixed cost when we can control the cost object.
 However, it will be fixed when we execute the cost object.

 Traceable Fixed Cost Example

-These are the example of traceable fixed cost which associate with
+These are the example of traceable fixed costs which associate with

 Common Fixed Cost